LittleZen/Encrypt-Decrypt-System-with-console-/README.md

 # How to use

-You can you the following commands for compile the sources:
+You can use the following commands for compile the sources:

 Encrypt System: